 » New York Times

 similar to magazines; contain articles written by and for professionals within an industry or career field.
 They provide very specific information about current trends and topics in the field.

 » for an insider's perspective on current issues within an industry or field

 » The National Culinary Review

 » ACCESS Magazine (American Dental Hygienists Association)

-are online collections of full text (entire article online) articles - and/or citations or abstracts (brief summaries) - - of articles from magazines, journals, and newspapers.
-Many databases also include multi-media materials, such as podcasts, blogs, videos, images, audio clips, podcasts, and more. eBooks and eBook chapters are also in databases.
+are online collections of full text (entire article online) articles—and/or citations or abstracts (brief summaries)—of articles from magazines, journals, and newspapers.
+Many databases also include audiovisual content, such as videos, images, audio clips, podcasts, and more. eBooks and eBook chapters are also in databases.

 » Academic Search Complete (a general database)

 » CINAHL Plus Full Text (a nursing database)

 » Business Insights: Essentials (a business database)